 Remove Dirt from the Air Filter: Tap the air filter against a solid surface to knock loose dirt from the filter.
 Do not use an air compressor to blow your air filter clean.

 Check Air Filter Condition: Hold the filter up to the light.
-You are looking for light through the paper element.
+You are looking for the light through the paper element.
 If you can see light, the filter can continue to be used.
-If you see any blockages of light, you need to replace with a new filter.
+If you see any blockages of light or the filter is damaged or oil covered, you need to replace it with a new filter.

-Check Condition of Your Zero Turn Belts, Pulleys & Spindle Housings
+Check the Condition of Your Zero Turn Belts, Pulleys & Spindle Housings

 When servicing your zero turns, belts and pulleys must be inspected.
 Worn belts and pulleys can cause your hydraulic pump or mower blades not to work properly.
-If your belts appear worn, cracked of have a glazed appearance to them, you need to replace them.
+If your belts appear worn, cracked, or have a glazed appearance to them, you need to replace them.